 - If you have a history of blood disorder.

-- People suffering from or having history of problem in central nervous system-brain, spinal cord or nerves should not consume Metrogyl tablets.
+- People suffering from or having a history of the problem in central nervous system-brain, spinal cord or nerves should not consume Metrogyl tablets.

 - If you have a kidney and liver problem, you should not consume Metrogyl tablet.